Cleavage (mineral property)

 Mica

-Micas (like muscovite or biotite) are lamellar minerals with a flat habit and the tendency to break parallel to their basal faces (basal cleavage).
+Micas (like muscovite or biotite) are lamellar minerals with a flat habit and a tendency to break parallel to their basal faces (basal cleavage).

 Above: Biotite grains with well-developed basal cleavage in a schist.
 Width: 1.2 mm.
 Calamita Schists (Elba, Italy).